TNDC2002/PEproject/documents/report.md

 Getting Started Guide for _SmashBruh_ Movie Renting Website after launching Website:

 1. **_Create an Account:_**
    To access all the features and benefits of _SmashBruh_, start by creating your account.
 Click on the "Sign Up" button on the homepage and provide the required information, including your name, email address, and a secure password.
-Once you've filled in the details, click "Create Account" to proceed.
+Once you've filled in the details, click "Finish" to proceed.

 2. **_Explore Movie Catalog:_**
    After successfully creating your account, it's time to explore our extensive movie catalog.
-Navigate to the "Movies" section to discover a wide range of genres, from action-packed blockbusters to heartwarming dramas and everything in between.
-Browse through the curated collections, popular releases, or use the search bar to find specific movies.
+Navigate to the "Movies" section to discover a wide range of genres.
+Browse through the collections, popular releases, or use the search bar to find specific movies.

 3. **_Select and Rent Movies:_**
-   When you find a movie you want to watch, click on its title to access the movie details page.
+   When you find a movie you want to rent, click on its title to access the movie details page.
 Here, you'll find a synopsis, cast and crew information, user reviews, and other relevant details.
-If you're ready to watch the movie, select the rental option that suits you best. _SmashBruh_ offers flexible rental durations, including 24 hours, 48 hours, or even a weekend pass.
-Click on "Rent Now" to proceed to the checkout.
+Click on "Rent" to proceed to the checkout.

 4. **_Make Payment:_**
-   At the checkout, review your selected movie and rental duration. _SmashBruh_ provides secure payment options to ensure a seamless transaction experience.
-Choose your preferred payment method, enter the required details, and click "Confirm Payment" to finalize your rental.
+   At the checkout, review your selected movie and rental duration. _SmashBruh_ provides secure payment options.
+Choose your preferred payment method, enter the required details, and click "Smash" to finalize your rental.

 5. **_Enjoy Your Movie:_**
    Once the payment is processed successfully, you'll receive a confirmation message along with access to the movie.
 Head to the "My Rentals" section, where you'll find all the movies you've rented.
-Click on the movie you want to watch, and sit back, relax, and enjoy the cinematic experience right from the comfort of your own home.

 6. **_Manage Your Account:_**
    _SmashBruh_ provides a user-friendly account management interface to help you keep track of your rentals, update your personal information, and manage your payment methods.
-Access the "My Account" section to view and modify your profile, change your password, or update your payment details.
+Access the "My Profile" section to view and modify your profile, change your password, or update your payment details.

 7. **_Explore Additional Features:_**
-   While movie rentals are at the core of _SmashBruh_, we offer additional features to enhance your movie-watching experience.
-Explore our curated playlists, personalized recommendations, or engage in discussions with fellow movie enthusiasts through our vibrant community forums.
+   While movie rentals are at the core of _SmashBruh_, we offer additional features to your movie-watching experience.
+Explore our curated playlists, personalized recommendations.

-8. **_Provide Feedback:_**
-   Your feedback is invaluable to us as we continuously strive to improve our services.
-If you have any suggestions, concerns, or inquiries, don't hesitate to reach out to our customer support team.
-We're here to assist you and ensure you have the best possible experience on _SmashBruh_.

 ## **8. Conclusion**